9 Reasons Why Women Date Older Men

 Women who are tired of short-lived and immature relationships can find a more satisfying and more stable relationship with an older guy than a guy in his late 20s for example.
 Younger men are still at an age where they love to explore and try different things before settling on something more serious.

-So, if a girl feels that she is ready to tie the knot, or if she is ready for a serious commitment and ready to start a family, a younger man is just not the right person for her.
+So, if a girl feels that she is ready to tie the knot, or if she is ready for a serious commitment and ready to start a family, a younger man in his late 20's is just not the right person for her.

 5. Older Men Have More Sophisticated Tastes

 When traveling, older men avoid touristy places because they know that they won’t get authentic products for the right price and they won’t be able to enjoy the scenery with the entire crowd roaming around.
 They are happy to sit in one corner where you can have all the views for yourself.
-Now that takes careful planning, timing, and experience, and older men as experienced travelers, know that.
+Now that takes careful planning, timing, and experience.
+Older men as experienced travelers, know that.

 6. Older Men Are Pretty Good in the Kitchen as Well